 There are a lot of similarities between how companies and countries behave.
 After all, they’re just groups of people.
-Companies have a “few” people and countries have many people.
+Companies have a “few” people and countries have many.
 Of course, with scale, comes different sort of problems, but companies, in many ways, are just mini-countries.
 When they’re small and there aren’t too many rules, they can move fast.
-But when they get big, they become slow and are forced to defend their wealth from competitors, and eventually, they die.
+But when they get big, they become slow and are forced to defend their wealth from competitors.
 This applies to both companies and countries, but companies go through an accelerated cycle.
 Because of their similarities, there are helpful business management analogies we can draw from examining how countries are run.

 For example, let’s look at how the leaders of a country (the government) “manage”.
 One of the most important responsibilities of the government is to ensure that the economy not only survives, but grows.
 To keep things simple, the governmental entity that’s in charge of this is a country’s central bank.
 They can “manage” the economy either by direct intervention or via a system.
 In the US, direct intervention would be supplying citizens with money directly, like they did with stimulus checks, and managing via a system, would be affecting things like interest rates via the banking system (open market operations, etc.)